ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 - 20% Engagement (surveys, lecture quizzes, etc)
 - 50% Programming Assignments (weekly)
 - 30% Exams (Code + video), 2 midterms + final
-  - Best exam performance counts for ~~15%~~ 17%
+  - Best exam performance counts for 15%
-  - Middle exam counts for ~~10%~~ 12%
+  - Middle exam counts for 10%
-  - Lowest exam counts for ~~5%~~ 1%
+  - Lowest exam counts for 5%
   - To pass the course, you must either pass:
     - Both midterms, or
     - The final exam

-    (This policy changed to be slightly more lenient, allowing the final exam to be sufficient even if both midterms were failed.)

 Your final letter grade will correspond to the following table: